 Bwamba Pass: Before a road was built in 1938 to link Fort Portal with the remote town of Bundibugyo, local people followed the most direct route between these settlements – a tough, 1,500m high trek over the steep north Rwenzori ridge, known as the Bwamba Pass.
-The Abanya Rwenzori community group leads visitors over the mountain through isolated mountain villages to visit the bamboo forest and enjoy superb rift valley views.
+The Abanya Rwenzori community group leads visitors over the mountain rwenzoris through isolated mountain villages to visit the bamboo forest and enjoy superb rift valley views

-UNESCO labeled the Rwenzori area a key Birding Area.
+UNESCO labeled the Rwenzori Mountain National Park a key Birding Area.
 The park and its mountains support several species including the African Long-eared Owl, Archers’ Robin-chat, Barbets, Barred Long-tailed Cuckoo, Blue-headed Sunbird, Cinnamon-chested Bee-eater, Collared Apalises, Crimson wings, Dusky and Shelley’s Crimsonwings, Dwarf Honeyguide, Evergreen Forest and Bamboo Warblers, Flycatchers, Golden-winged sunbirds, Scarlet-tufted Malachite Sunbirds, Golden-winged Sunbird, Grauer’s Cuckoo-shrike, Greenbuls, Grey-chested Illadopsis, Grey-winged Robin, Handsome Francolin, IIladopsis, Kivu Ground Thrush, Lagden’s Bush-Shrike, Lammergeiger, Long-eared Owl, Montane Masked, Montane Rwenzori Nightjar, Montane Sooty Boubou, Olive Woodpecker, Oriole-Finch, Red-faced Crimsonwing, Red-faced Woodland Warbler, Red-thighed Sparrowhawk, Red-throated Alethe, Regal and Purple-breasted Sunbirds, Rwenzori Batis, Rwenzori Batis, Rwenzori Turaco, Slender-billed Starling, Strange Weaver, Stripe-breast Tit, Western Green Tinkerbird, White-collared Olive-back and White-starred Robin.

-The Rwenzori Mountains National Park offers opportunities for cultural experiences with one of the local tribes living at the foot of the mountains.
+The Rwenzori Mountain National Park offers opportunities for cultural experiences with one of the local tribes living at the foot of the mountains.
 Tourists can go and visit the village of Ruboni to learn about the daily lifestyle and history of the Bakonzo tribe.
 The Bakonzo people arrange cultural dance performances while sharing information about their history.

 The other interesting cultural experience is to go for the Bulemba-Ihandiro Cultural Trail.
 This trail gives more exposure to the intriguing culture of the Bakonzo.
 There are opportunities to visit a traditional healer and local blacksmiths.
 Visitors learn how to make fire locally and weave baskets.
 The Bulemba-Ihandiro Cultural Trail also takes visitors to the Bakonzo traditional Museum.
 The local museum has a collection of traditional items of cultural and historical importance to the Bakonzo (Rwenzururu) including art pieces and locally made dresses.

 The Bakonzo gather and make an annual (2nd September) pilgrimage to remember their great King Isaiah Kibanzanga Mukirania.
 The king played an important role in protecting the Bakonzo people from oppression by their neighbors the Batooro.
-If one is visiting the Rwenzori area around September and is looking for a special African experience, then this is it.
+If one is visiting the Rwenzori Mountain National Park around September and is looking for a special African experience, then this is it.
 The day is filled with celebration, sacred rites and sacrifices in memory of the great king.

 Before visiting the Rwenzori Mountains national park for any activity, it is important to note that the temperatures around the park are extremely cold even during the dry seasons.
 Avoid hiking during the rainy months between March – June and September – October.
 The Rwenzori area receives rain throughout the year but the amount intensifies during the wet season.
 The area can get very cold and the trails are slippery and full of mud.
 Other factors to take into consideration are:-